mauserrifle/simresults/README.md

 ## Known issues

+### Caching

 Some classes like `Participant` do heavy caching.
 So changing any value after calling sorting methods will be pointless.
 There are no cache invalidate methods (yet).
 Most likely they will never be needed as there's no use case you actually would want to change values after reading out all data.

+### Always "Race" session

+GTR, GTL, F1 challenge always show session RACE.
+Theres no session type in these log files

+### Laps missing

+Logs tend to miss lap data on all games.
+Check the logs.

 ## Contributing